Sephardic Jews: Eastern Sephardim

-Eastern Sephardim comprise the descendants of the expellees from Spain who left as Jews in 1492 or earlier.
+Eastern Sephardim consist of the descendants of the expellees from Spain who left as Jews in 1492 or earlier.
 This sub-group of Sephardim settled mostly in various parts of the Ottoman Empire, which then included areas in West Asia's Near East such as Anatolia, the Levant and Egypt; in Southeastern Europe, some of the Dodecanese islands and the Balkans.
 They settled particularly in European cities ruled by the Ottoman Empire, including Salonica in present-day Greece; Constantinople, which today is known as Istanbul on the European portion of modern Turkey; and Sarajevo, in what is today Bosnia and Herzegovina.
 Sephardic Jews also lived in Bulgaria, where they absorbed into their community the Romaniote Jews they found already living there.
 They had a presence as well in Walachia in what is today southern Romania, where there is still a functioning Sephardic Synagogue.
 Their traditional language is referred to as Judezmo ("Jewish [language]").
 It is Judaeo-Spanish, also known as Ladino, which consisted of the medieval Spanish and Portuguese they spoke in Iberia, with admixtures of Hebrew, and the languages around them, especially Turkish.
 It was often written in Rashi script.